bnomei/kirby3-feed/README.md

 ![GitHub release](https://img.shields.io/github/release/bnomei/kirby3-feed.svg?maxAge=1800) ![License](https://img.shields.io/github/license/mashape/apistatus.svg) ![Kirby Version](https://img.shields.io/badge/Kirby-3%2B-black.svg)

-Generate a RSS-Feed from a Pages-Collection.
+Generate a RSS/JSON-Feed from a Pages-Collection.

-This plugin is free but if you use it in a commercial project please consider to [make a donation 🍻](https://www.paypal.me/bnomei/2.5).
+This plugin is free but if you use it in a commercial project please consider to [make a donation 🍻](https://www.paypal.me/bnomei/5).

 ## Usage